-- 1. Removals for more than ten (10) Days When suspensions exceed ten (10) cumulative school days, schools are required to hold a manifestation determination meeting and provide the student with educational services.
-Manifestation determination review meetings can be held after 24-hour notice to parents pursuant to Tennessee Rules of State Board of Education 0520-01-09-.15: Parent Participation) - 2.
+- Removals for more than ten (10) Days When suspensions exceed ten (10) cumulative school days, schools are required to hold a manifestation determination meeting and provide the student with educational services.
+Manifestation determination review meetings can be held after 24-hour notice to parents pursuant to Tennessee Rules of State Board of Education 0520-01-09-.15: Parent Participation), but should be scheduled to enable the parent to attend. - 2.
 On and After 11th Day Services provided must enable the student to continue participating in the general education curriculum and possibly in alternative settings to progress toward meeting IEP goals and objectives.
-The IEP team has the duty of providing and reviewing functional behavioral assessments and behavioral intervention plans and develop IEP goals, objectives, and modifications designed to prevent the behavior from recurring.
+The IEP team has the duty of providing and reviewing functional behavioral assessments and behavioral intervention plans and developing IEP goals, objectives, and modifications designed to prevent the behavior from recurring.